 - Hetzner’s server auctions and open power statistics make Amazon look positively Victorian in comparison.

-Want to run ARM64 nodes that use 30% less energy than x86?
-They’ve got you.
-Want a predictable bill at the end of the month?
+Need ARM64 nodes that use 30% less energy than x86?
+Hetzner has them.
+A predictable bill at the end of the month?
 Also covered.

 When Big Tech still wins (for now)